Mon - Sun: 24 hours.

 Please get in touch if your child has suffered an injury at school which you believe entitles them to compensation.

 As every accident and injury to children will vary, so will the amount of compensation that could be claimed.
-When you make your claim, your solicitor will discuss the accident and severity of the injuries and how you and your child have been affected.
+When you make your claim, your solicitor will discuss the accident and the severity of the injuries and how you and your child have been affected.
 Then they will split the claim into two separate parts when calculating how much compensation should be paid:

 • The first part, general damages, looks at the pain and suffering your child endured due to their injuries.
 It also covers the loss of amenity.
 A simple example here is where a value is placed on the fact that your child cannot communicate with their friends via social media because they fractured their wrist in a fall.